TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ```

 ### Separate SQL Command for Dummy Accounts
-(Optional) Run this SQL command manually (in the Supabase SQL Editor) after you have a valid admin user to seed dummy profiles:
+(Optional) After you have a valid admin user, run this SQL command in the Supabase SQL Editor to seed dummy profiles:

 ```sql
 insert into public.profiles (user_id, display_name, role)